Haris-09/Deploy-a-People-Counter-App-at-the-Edge/WRITEUP.md

 The difference between model accuracy pre- and post-conversion was... pre and post conversion both gives the good and almost same results with slight differenve

-# The size of the model pre- and post-conversion was...
+### The size of the model pre- and post-conversion was...

 - Model1: ssd_mobilenet_v2_coco:
-  pre-conversion=202Mb and post-conversion=65Mb
+                pre-conversion = 202Mb
+                post-conversion = 65Mb

 - Model2: ssdlite_mobilenet_v2_coco:
-  pre-conversion=60Mb and post-conversion=18Mb
+                pre-conversion = 60Mb
+                post-conversion = 18Mb

-# The inference time of the model pre- and post-conversion was...
+### The inference time of the model pre- and post-conversion was...

 - Model1: ssd_mobilenet_v2_coco:
   pre-conversion=203ms and post-conversion=78ms